How It All Began…

 We are big science fans in this house.
-We never miss an opportunity to do a hands on science experiment.
-I thought it would be fun to do something with the extra Valentine’s Day candy we had left over from our Valentine’s Party, so I went rummaging through the kids stash and found a decent number of gummy bears.
-I remembered a pin on Pinterest about using gummies to test osmosis, and thought that sounded like it would be something my kids would eat up (pardon the pun!).
+We never miss an opportunity to do a hands-on homeschool science experiment.
+I thought it would be fun to do something with the extra Valentine’s Day candy we had left over from our Valentine’s Party, so I went rummaging through the kids’ stash and found a decent number of gummy bears.
+I remembered something I saw on Pinterest about using gummies to test osmosis and thought that sounded like it would be something my kids would eat up (pardon the pun…).

-Once we dove into the experiment, I realized we were actually testing 2 concepts here, osmosis and solubility.
-In the past anytime we have put something in water, it has usually dissolved, that is because waster is a solvent.
+Once we dove into the experiment, I realized we were actually testing two concepts here: osmosis and solubility.
+In the past, any time we have put something in water it has usually dissolved because water is a solvent.
 A solvent is a liquid or gas that dissolves a solid or liquid resulting in a solution.
-Based on past experiments the kids hypothesized that the gummies would dissolve when left in the water.
+Based on past experiments, the kids hypothesized that the gummies would dissolve when left in the water.

 We decided to try different liquids and solutions (further expanding on our solubility lesson) to see if we would get different results.
-First we measured and weighed the gummy bears and recorded our results.
-Next we put a gummy bear in plain water, sugar water, salt water, vinegar, milk and baking soda water.
-We let them sit for 12 hours and then checked on them in the morning to see what had happened.
+First, we measured and weighed the gummy bears and recorded our results.
+Next, we put a gummy bear in plain water, sugar water, salt water, vinegar, milk and baking soda water.
+We let the bears sit for 12 hours and then checked on them in the morning to see what happened.

 The results were quite surprising to my kids!
 Instead of dissolving, the gummies grew, some to almost triple their original size!
 The kids all wanted to know what had happened and why they hadn’t dissolved like other water experiments we had tried.

 We compared our new gummies to their unchanged counterparts and noted our observations including weight and measurements.
 The gummy bear that absorbed the most was the one put in plain water.
 The one that grew the least was the one put in salt water.
-Interestingly the gummy bears remained completely intact, just larger, with the exception of the one put in vinegar.
-The gummy bear we put in vinegar, did expand, but lost all of its gummy bear shape and just became a blob.
-We believe that the acid in the vinegar dissolved the gummy bear completely.
+Interestingly, the gummy bears remained completely intact – just larger – with the exception of the one put in vinegar.
+The gummy bear we put in vinegar did expand but lost all of its gummy bear shape and just became a blob.
+We believe the acid in the vinegar dissolved the gummy bear completely.

-This experiment was so easy and so much fun, the kids loved it and it was awesome to see that they actually retained what they learned.
+This homeschool science experiment was so easy and so much fun!
+The kids loved it, and it was awesome to see that they actually retained what they learned.
 Success!